-Problem: I bought a 128G MacBook in 2013.
-It worked well without any storage problem in the beginning years.
+Problem: I bought a 128G MacBook in 2015.
+It worked well without any storage problems in the beginning years.
 But recently, I found the Mac disk space was always full although I’ve moved almost all my photos, videos, and documents to the iCloud.

-This is a way just like that of you delete an app on the iPhone.
+This is a way just like that of deleting an app on the iPhone.
 This way is fast but it is only suitable to delete apps that you downloaded from the Mac App Store.

 - Click the “X” to delete the app and confirm.

-Drag-and-Drop to Trash is a people-often-used method to remove files on the Mac computer.
-And if you want to remove a program on a Mac, just simply drag and drop its original app file to Trash bin from the Application folder.
+Drag-and-drop to Trash is a common method to remove files on the Mac computer.
+And if you want to remove a program on a Mac, just simply drag and drop its original app file to the Trash bin from the Application folder.

-- Go to the Applications folder thought the Spotlight
+- Go to the Applications folder through the Spotlight.

 - Search the app you are going to remove

-- Direct drag and drop it to the Trash folder
+- Direct drag and drop it into the Trash folder

 - Empty the Trash to permanently delete it from your Mac

-Both the above ways won’t remove app leftovers like caches and preference files to fully clean the storage space of your hard drive.
+Both the above ways won’t remove app leftover files like caches and preference files to fully clean the storage space of your Mac hard drive.

-Actually, while installing and using an app, its temporary files, caches, cookies, downloaded documents, or similar files may be generated into some Mac folders, including
+Actually, while installing and using an app, its temporary files, caches, cookies, downloaded documents, or similar files may be generated into the following Mac folders, including: